 Rack with different pants size and color.

-What Pants Sizes Are There?
+What Men's Pants Sizes Are There?
+Men’s Pants Size Guide 101

-In the US, pants sizes range from XS to XXXL.
-These sizes refer to all of the most commonly worn pants in the states, such as lounge pants, work pants, and jogger pants.
+In the US, pants sizes generally range from XS to XXXL.
+These sizes refer to all of the most commonly worn pants in the States, such as lounge pants, work pants, and jogger pants.
 In other words, pants sizes are a fairly reliable metric you can look at when browsing for a new pair.

 Size